 Meeting Agenda Template

-A meeting agenda sets expectations for what should occur before, during, and after a meeting.
+Set expectations for what will occur before, during, and after a meeting.

 Everyone has been in a meeting that veered off-track, didn’t accomplish its stated goals, and felt like a waste of time.
 To avoid that, it’s crucial to create a meeting agenda.
 A meeting agenda sets expectations for what should occur before, during, and after a meeting.
 With this simple but effective tool, you can empower your teammates to come prepared, stay on-task, and allocate the appropriate time to each discussion topic.